Uclusion/uclusion_customer/README.md

 # Why Uclusion is free forever for open source collaborators

 [Uclusion](https://medium.com/uclusion) uses a lot of open source software and free forever is our way of giving back.
-The first hit "open source asynchronous organization" is [Asynchronous decision-making: Helping remote teams succeed](https://opensource.com/article/17/12/asynchronous-decision-making) written by Bertrand Delacretaz Apache Software Foundation Member and Director.
+The first hit for "open source asynchronous organization" is [Asynchronous decision-making: Helping remote teams succeed](https://opensource.com/article/17/12/asynchronous-decision-making) written by Bertrand Delacretaz Apache Software Foundation Member and Director.
 He has three requirements for good open source collaboration:

 ## Central asynchronous communications channel